Christianity vs. Jehovah’s Witnesses: What’s the Difference

 The number 144,000 holds significant importance in Jehovah’s Witness doctrine.
 They believe that exactly 144,000 faithful Christians will be resurrected to live in heaven and reign with Christ as kings and priests.
 This belief is based on their interpretation of Revelation 14:1-5.
 The remainder of faithful Jehovah’s Witnesses expect to live forever on a restored paradise earth.

-Also Read: Christianity vs. Christian Science: What’s the Difference?
+Also Read: Roman Catholic vs. Anglican: What’s the Difference?

 What is a Kingdom Hall in the Jehovah’s Witness Religion?